 Unilever’s Tax team is part of our Finance function, which reports to the Group Chief Financial Officer.
 Our Global Head of Tax & Treasury leads a senior team of around 95 people.
 They have specific geographic and technical responsibilities, including specialists in Transfer Pricing, Indirect Taxes and Employment Taxes.
 Advice is sought from external advisors on material transactions and whenever the necessary expertise is not available in-house.

 The Tax function is organised on a global basis.
 This ensures we have globally consistent tax policies, strategies and processes, and can invest in the team’s continuing professional development.
 Most of our Tax team works with our operations in a country or region with only a few roles located at the centre, allowing the Tax team to stay closely connected to Unilever’s business and the tax developments in the country.

 Tax function responsibilities & organisation

 This applies automatically to a Corporation where an associated person (employee or third party) acting for or on behalf of the Corporation criminally facilitates tax evasion.
-Acting in this way is in clear contravention of Unilever’s Tax Principles.
+Acting in this way is in clear contravention of Unilever’s Code of Business Principles.
 Doing so risks criminal prosecution of the individuals involved, as well as placing unnecessary risks on Unilever.
 We maintain a zero-tolerance approach to dealing with such behaviour.

 We follow HMRC’s guidelines to continuously improve prevention procedures both in the UK and across Unilever.
 We continue to adopt reasonable prevention procedures, which are proportional to the risks inherent in our business.